fight233/DThouse_cxd/documentation20/en/10.cluster/docs.md

 1. Start taosd at each physical node according to the chapter "[Getting started](https://www.taosdata.com/en/documentation/getting-started/)";

-2. On the first data node, use CLI program taos to log in to TDengine system and execute the command:
+2. On the first data node, use CLI program taos to log in to DThouse system and execute the command:

     ```
       CREATE DNODE "h2.taos.com:6030";